 2. No, we will not break your neck.

-Unlike what it looks like in the movies, it is nearly impossibly to snap someone’s neck with your bare hands.
-Chiropractors have been trained for years to deliver specific gentle adjustments to the spine including the cervical spine (neck).
+Unlike what it looks like in the movies, it is nearly impossible to snap someone’s neck with your bare hands.
+Chiropractors are trained to deliver specific gentle adjustments to the spine, including the cervical spine (neck).
 This is an intentional adjustment to the bone (vertebrae).

-4. There are different types of adjustments, find the right chiropractor for you.
+4. There are different types of adjustments, so find the right chiropractor for you.

-When people think of chiropractic they think of the “neck popping.”
+When people think of chiropractic, they think of the “neck popping.”
 However, there are many different ways to adjust.
-Some chiropractors use manual adjusting where they are delivering an adjustment using their hands.
+Some chiropractors use manual adjusting to deliver an adjustment using their hands.
 This can cause an audible (popping sound).
-Others use instrument assisted adjusting where they use a tool, called an activator or an impulse adjuster, that delivers the adjustment.
-If the “cracking and popping” is just not right for you, there are many other ways to deliver an effective adjustment.
-There are also special tables that drop and delver the adjustment into the joint without having to twist, torque or push.
-Find the right adjustment that is comfortable and works for your body.
+Others use instrument-assisted adjusting with a tool called an activator or an impulse adjuster that delivers the adjustment.
+If the “cracking and popping” is just not right for you, there are many other ways to provide an effective adjustment.
+There are also special tables that drop and deliver the adjustment into the joint without having to twist, torque or push.
+Find the adjustment that is comfortable and works for your body.

-5. You don’t need to come forever, but you are going to want to.
+5. You don’t need to come forever, but you will want to.

 Chiropractic is not a one-time fix.
-However, you may have a significant decrease in pain or symptoms after your initial adjustment.
+However, you may significantly decrease pain or symptoms after your initial adjustment.
 It takes time to undo the damage of poor posture, injury, or malposition of the spine, which is why your chiropractor will want to see you frequently in the beginning stages of your treatment plan.
-Frequent visits also help to establish the muscle memory and joint memory to stay in proper alignment or “hold your adjustment.”
-You will also start to notice what your body feels like in proper alignment and sense when something is off and you are in need of an adjustment.
+Frequent visits also help establish muscle memory and joint memory to stay in proper alignment or “hold your adjustment.”
+You will even start to notice what your body feels like in proper alignment and sense when something is off and you need an adjustment.

-6. We can help with more things than just muscle, joint, and back pain.
+6. We can help with more than just muscle, joint, and back pain.

 Chiropractic focus is on the musculoskeletal system.
-Many people think of us a “back doctors” and while this is true–we are the experts in back pain, headaches, and muscle pain–chiropractic has been shown to relive symptoms of gas, indigestion, infertility, ear infections, colic and much more.
-This is because adjustments are balancing out the nervous system restoring balance to the body.
-When the spine is in proper alignment the body can work to its peak potential.
+Many people think of us as “back doctors.”
+While this is true, we are experts in back pain, headaches, and muscle pain; chiropractic is shown to relieve symptoms of infertility, ear infections, colic, and much more3,4,5.
+This is because adjustments balance the nervous system restoring balance to the body.
+When the spine is in proper alignment, the body can work to its peak potential.

-Our bodies are very smart and capable of healing itself.
-Just look at when you get a paper cut and in a day or two it is completely healed.
-Our bodies know what you do and they want to be in a state of ease not dis-ease.
+Our bodies are smart and capable of healing themselves.
+Look at when you get a paper cut, and it is completely healed in a day or two.
+Our bodies know what to do and want to be in a state of ease, not dis-ease.
 Chiropractic adjustments help to enable the body to work to its peak potential by decreasing nerve interference from a spinal misalignment.

 8. Stop cracking your own back.

-Sure “cracking” your back or having a friend do it may feel good but it can potentially lead to injury.
+Sure, “cracking” your back or having a friend do it may feel good, but it can potentially lead to injury.
 Adjusting yourself can lead to a sprain strain or soreness.
 It is better to have a trained professional, a chiropractor, adjust your joints.
-Typically you self adjust or “pop your back” you are moving a segment that is hypermobile or moving too much.
+Typically you self-adjust or “pop your back” you are moving a hypermobile segment or moving too much.
 Chiropractors find the segment that is stuck and put that one into motion.
-When we find the right fixated vertebrae you wont feel the need to “pop” your own back.
+When we find the right fixated vertebrae, you won’t feel the need to “pop” your own back.

 9. We can treat your whole family.

-Some chiropractors have specialties such as sports, pediatrics, nutrition etc. But even with those specialties, we are trained to adjust all ages.
+Some chiropractors have specialties such as sports, pediatrics, nutrition, etc. But even with those specialties, we are trained to adjust all ages.
 Getting your entire family on a regular chiropractic schedule will keep you all healthy.
-Starting kids with chiropractic care in their early years helps them to maintain good posture, keep them in proper alignment as they are growing, and teaches them about self care and wellness early on.
+Starting kids with chiropractic care in their early years helps them maintain good posture, keeps them in proper alignment as they grow, and teaches them about self-care and wellness early on.